Toronto is a top theater Canadians and Americans flock to Toronto to take in one of the many Broadway-style musicals, plays or concerts.

 The Princess of Wales' stage is one of the widest and deepest in North America - large enough to accommodate the most spectacular theatrical productions - and its technical facilities are state-of-the-art.
 The 2000 seat Princess of Wales is surprisingly intimate.
 No seat is more than 85 feet from the stage, and all enjoy excellent sight-lines in an acoustically near-perfect auditorium.

 Phone: (416) 872-1212

 The historic, 2,300-seat Ed Mirvish Theatre began as a vaudeville and movie theatre in the 1920's.
 At its inception, it was the largest and most lavish theatre in Canada.
 Formerly known as the Pantages Theatre, and the Canon Theatre, the Ed Mirvish Theatre offers top performances in old theatrical grandeur.

 Address: 244 Victoria St. (near Yonge and Dundas, across from the Eaton Centre)

 10 of 10

-The Elgin and Winter Garden Theatres are in the heart of downtown Toronto, close to shopping, accommodation and public transit, with ample parking facilities in walking distance.
+The Elgin and Winter Garden Theatres are in the heart of downtown Toronto, close to shopping, accommodation, and public transit, with ample parking facilities within walking distance.

 Address: 189 Yonge Street